dreamineering/business-administration/docs/README.md

 ### [Profit Optimisation](./practice-journey/profit-optimisation)

-How can you fine tune operations?
+How could you optimise operations?

 ### [Growth](./practice-journey/growth)

-What is the smartest way to expand?
+Do you have the critical mass to expand?

 ## Business Administration